Topic

 Writing the renderer

-The renderer is an extension on Saga that uses the existing AtomContext protocol — it provides items and outputPath, which is everything a feed needs:
+The renderer is a function that uses the existing AtomContext protocol — it provides items and outputPath, which is everything a feed needs:

 import Foundation